stephaneey/azure-and-k8s-architecture/cheat sheets/resilience.md

   - When APIM is external facing, it has its own built-in Traffic Manager instance ensuring the load balancing across regional gateway units.
   - We typically restrict traffic to Front Door using APIM policies that check the presence of a specific HTTP request header that is set by Front Door itself and holds the unique identifier of the Front Door instance.
   - If APIM is VNET integrated in internal mode, you'll need Application Gateway in between.
 For a pure internal scenario, Azure does not provide any global load balancer that can load balance *internal-only* traffic across regions, so you have to do that on your own.
+  - For a complete end to end setup with APIM in multi-region, you can visit [my other pages](../IPaaS/api%20management/multi-region-setup)

 > Note that there is one technical alternative if you want to keep your APIM gateway fully private and still use Front Door as the fronting WAF.
 You can host a self-hosted gateway within AKS.
 However, you still need to pay for the primary default unit and it slightgly complexify the architecture.